 Progress has been very slow on the Manning Wardle Lynton and Barnstaple chassis, but I will try to put some pictures up shortly.
+Frames are cut, I've figured out how to fit the motor and the job IS moving forward.
 These things are a bit like a jigsaw – and you can’t start putting it all together until you have made all the bits of the jigsaw.
 I could of course do what everyone else does and just drill all the 'oles, solder the cranks on for keeps, 'run it in' at 14.5 volts until the binding disappears, then put some masking tape around the motor and give the complete chassis a rattle-can coat of matt black....

 Anyway, back to the current stuff.
 For those of you who have not guessed, the picture below is of course of the Backwoods Miniatures version of the Lynton and Barnstaple 2-4-2 Lyn in OOn9 that seemed to have occupied an inordinate amount of my time these last months.
 Full details of the build are in the Locomotive Builds section, and the model now has its own entry in the Locomotive Gallery.